 In 15-20 minutes you already have already seen everything.
 In its defense, a lot of the buildings were under construction so it could be better in the future.
 For now, it’s really not worth the time nor the money.

 If you still want to visit it, do it on Sunday when there is no entry fee

 Sagrada Familia Facades

 I didn’t even know you can go up there until a pop up presented the option while I was booking my entry tickets.

 Do you want to go up on the facades?

 It was so exciting!
 Visiting both of the facades was not an option and I had to choose between the Nativity Facade or the Passion Facade.
 Brief research told me I should choose the nativity facade and so I did.

 See Also: My Favourite Barcelona Facts & Photos

 Unlike other Basilicas (I’m looking at you St. Peter) getting to the top is easy, the elevator takes you up there for a minute and you need to do is find your way down.
 And when I say: find the way down, I mean it!
 You literally have to find it!

-If you are on the top, it’s obvious you have to go down, right?
+If you’re at the top, it’s obvious you’ll be going down, right?